0xsquid/widget-integrations/packages/squid-v2/nextjs/next-14/README.md

 ### Client components

 The Squid widget interacts with multiple client-side APIs.
-For this reason, it can only be rendered as a client component.
+For this reason, it needs to be rendered as a client component.

 NextJS 14 renders all components on the server by default.
 To render the Squid widget as a client component, create a new file and add the `"use client"` directive to the top of the file: